A close look at the most 'dope' brand endorsements featuring BTS' Taehyung (V)

 When he’s not making fans swoon with his smooth as ‘butter’ vocals, BTS’ Taehyung — or V — is known to influence fashion trends and socialise with the who’s who of the entertainment world.
 Beyond the seven-member group — one of the biggest and most successful K-pop acts around — his popularity has only gone from strength to strength.
 A testimony to this?
 The vocalist and lead dancer holds the Guinness World Record for the fastest time to reach one million followers on Instagram — a feat he achieved in 2021.

 These factors, along with his taste for jazz music, vintage aesthetics, and all things designer solidified his reputation as one of the most luxury-loving members of the ‘Dynamite’ group.
-Naturally, brands came knocking — with Times Now reporting that the singer had earned a whopping USD 4.5 million (INR 37 crore approx.) through them.
+Naturally, brands came knocking — with Times Now reporting that the singer had earned a whopping USD 4.5 million through them.
 We’re exploring a few brand endorsements that underline the career of BTS’ V.

 Best brand endorsements of BTS’ V